quinlan-lab/constraint-tools/README.md

       Path to a reference fasta.
       A "samtools faidx" index is expected to be present at the same path.
 --mutations STR
       Path to a set of mutations specified as tab-separated values with column headings: "chromosome start end variant_type REF ALT number_ALT number_ALT_chromosomes number_chromosomes SYMBOL Gene Amino_acids CANONICAL Consequence Feature_type Feature miscellaneous".
       A "tabix" index is expected to be present at the same path.
+      The software ignores the X and Y chromosomes to avoid complications associated with computing allele frequencies.
+--number-chromosomes-min INT
+      Only consider SNVs at which the nucleotide identity (allele) is known in >=INT chromosomes in the cohort.
 --kmer-size INT
       Size of kmer of model to be trained.
---model STR
+--output STR
-      Path to a directory to store trained model in.
+      Path to a directory to store the trained model and the corresponding set of (filtered) neutral regions in.
 ```

 By default the `train-germline-model` subcommand uses a pre-computed set of putatively neutral regions from the GRCH38 reference located in the `/dist` folder, and a reasonable value of the window-size to compute singleton counts within.
 Optionally, the user may change either of these defaults by specifying the `--neutral-regions` and `--window-size` arguments: